 There are five most important things you should know:

-- Wozber Resume Builder and Template Customization stay free without any constraints.
+- Wozber Resume Builder stays free without any constraints.
 Nothing changes here.

 - ATS Optimization beta testing ends today and becomes a paid service.